ireia/CNOSL/README.md

 I intend to start this Project with the translation of [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.html).
 As a difficult and representative texts,I believe go through GPL License thoroughly will open the gate for you to understanding the open-source world.
 After completion of my version of GPL License translation in Chinese, I'll continue to translate other free software licenses and open-source licenses.
 All translations will be updated on the [wiki page](https://github.com/ireia/CNOSL/wiki) of this repository, and .docx file will also be provided in this page.

-> Bilingual version of GPLv3(English & Chinese, main clauses finished), please see：[GNU General Public License v3 EN&CN](https://github.com/ireia/CNOSL/wiki/GNU-General-Public-License-v3_EN&CN)
+> Bilingual version of GPLv3(English & Chinese, finished), please see：[GNU General Public License v3 EN&CN](https://github.com/ireia/CNOSL/wiki/GNU-General-Public-License-v3_EN&CN)

 This Repository will provide .docx file for your convenience, and you can view all texts on the [wiki page](https://github.com/ireia/CNOSL/wiki) of this Repository.
 Notes, footnotes, etc. will be included in the .docx version, so that you can deepen your understanding of the agreement.
 If you need it, I will also consider the production of annotated version in the future.

 As the project is initiated and implemented by me alone, with my limited personal time and energy, it is inevitable that there will be omissions in the translations.
 If you see any problems in the translated texts, please inform me, and I will correct the errors in the texts according to your feedback.
 Many expressions may not conform to the Chinese language habits in order to prevent the ambiguities.
 I also hope that you can put forward opinions on the wordings, help me improve the Chinese text, and make it more readable on the basis of ensuring accurate meaning.

-Please don't grudge criticism and correction and point out any problem on the issues page.
+Please don't grudge criticism and correction and point out any problem on the [Issues page](https://github.com/ireia/CNOSL/issues).
 Of course.
 If you have any problems, you can contact me through the email at the bottom of this page.

 ------------

 #### Notice